-After this offering, we will have shares of common stock authorized but unissued, based on the number of shares of our common stock outstanding as of June 30, 2021, after giving effect to the conversion of our outstanding preferred stock into common stock immediately prior to this offer and the number of shares sold in this offering (assuming no exercise of the underwriters' option to purchase additional shares).
-In addition, our Post-IPO Certificate of Incorporation will authorize us to issue up to shares of preferred stock with such rights and preferences as may be determined by our board of directors.
+After this offering, we will have 270,003,430 shares of common stock authorized but unissued, based on the number of shares of our common stock outstanding as of June 30, 2021, after giving effect to the conversion of our outstanding preferred stock into common stock immediately prior to this offer and the number of shares sold in this offering (assuming no exercise of the underwriters' option to purchase additional shares).
+In addition, our Post-IPO Certificate of Incorporation will authorize us to issue up to 10,000,000 shares of preferred stock with such rights and preferences as may be determined by our board of directors.
 Our Post-IPO Certificate of Incorporation will authorize us to issue shares of common stock or other securities convertible into or exercisable or exchangeable for shares of our common stock from time to time, for the consideration and on the terms and conditions established by our board of directors in its sole discretion, whether in connection with a financing, an acquisition, an investment, our stock incentive plans or otherwise.
 Such additional shares of our common stock or such other securities may be issued at a discount to the market price of our common stock at the time of issuance.
 Our preferred stock could be issued with voting, liquidation, dividend and other rights superior to the rights of our common stock.
-As discussed below, the potential issuance of preferred stock may delay or prevent a change in control of us, discourage bids for our common stock at a premium to the market price, and materially and adversely affect the market price and the voting and other rights of the holders of our common stock.
-Any issuance of such securities could result in substantial dilution to our existing stockholders and cause the market price of shares of our common stock to decline.
+As discussed below, the potential issuance of preferred stock may delay or prevent a change in control of us, discourage bids for our common stock at a premium to the market price, and materially and adversely affect the market price and the voting and other rights of the holders of our common stock to decline.